gaboesquivel/gaboesquivel.com/content/blog/blockchain-engineering-and-crypto-podcasts.md

 <br>

 These are my recommendations, podcasts I've listened to and enjoyed.
-On player.fm you can a more <a href="https://player.fm/podcasts/Blockchain" target="_blank">player.fm/podcasts/Blockchain</a>
+On player.fm you can find more <a href="https://player.fm/podcasts/Blockchain" target="_blank">player.fm/podcasts/Blockchain</a>

 If you have good podcast recommendations feel to share them with me on twitter. <a href="https://twitter.com/gaboesquivel" target="_blank">@gaboesquivel</a>